HabitatFramework/TechnicalGuide/access/access.rst

 		Select Data Source dialog

-6. A summary of the DSN settings will be shown.
+6. A summary of the DSN settings will be shown (see :ref:`figALOSSD` for example).
 Click :guilabel:`Finish`.

 	.. _figALOSSD: